 26.2 When two or more amendments to a proposal are moved, the Committee shall first vote on the amendment furthest removed in substance from the original proposal and then on the amendment next furthest removed from the original proposal and so on until all amendments have been put to the vote.

 26.3 If one or more amendments are adopted, the amended proposal shall then be voted upon.
 In case of doubt as to the order, the President shall decide.

 A motion is considered an amendment to a proposal if it merely adds to, deletes from or revises part of that proposal.

-Subject to Rule 28 of the present Rules of Procedure, procedural motions shall have precedence in the following order over all other proposals or motions before the meeting:
+Without prejudice to Rule 28 of the present Rules, procedural motions shall have precedence in the following order over all other proposals or motions before the meeting: